Burkina Faso - Africa

 • Keep evenings flexible

-A stronger first route in Ouagadougou usually means one named anchor like National Museum / central culture logic plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Ouagadougou usually means one named anchor like National Museum of Burkina Faso plus a nearby district block in Ouagadougou city center, Ouagadougou main arrival area, and Ouagadougou evening base area, instead of trying to collect every highlight in one day.

 Evenings in Ouagadougou are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.